 The enemy, as always, is moisture and other corrosives.
-The trick is to give your guns a good cleaning with non-corrosive products—Hoppe’s or Clenzoil for instance—and then lightly lubricating every part with a high quality gun oil.
+The trick is to give your guns a good cleaning with non-corrosive products—Hoppe’s or Clenzoil, for instance—and then lightly lubricate every part with high-quality gun oil.
 Wooden stocks and grips should be waxed with an appropriate protective product.
-For burying a weapon, older and wiser heads recommend disassembly and then lubricating each part separately before wrapping it waxed paper.
-I would suggest that for the relatively short term storage of a hurricane, field stripping and lubricating a gun and then wrapping it in a layer or two of tightly wound waxed paper and then wrapping that package in heavy duty plastic wrap and duct tape would be sufficient.
+For burying a weapon, older and wiser heads recommend disassembly and then lubricating each part separately before wrapping it with waxed paper.
+I would suggest that for the relatively short-term storage of a hurricane, field stripping and lubricating a gun and then wrapping it in a layer or two of tightly wound waxed paper and then wrapping that package in heavy-duty plastic wrap and duct tape would be sufficient.

 Guns Without Safes

-Wrapping your gun like we outlined above is the first step in storing a gun during a hurricane, regardless of your storage circumstances.
+Wrapping your gun, as we outlined above, is the first step in storing a gun during a hurricane, regardless of your storage circumstances.
 If you don’t have a safe, I might suggest wrapping and storing the bolts or slides separately in a hidden spot.
 If the worst happens, you’ll at least avoid arming the bad guys.
 After that, lock your guns up as best you can—a metal storage cabinet, an unused chest freezer with a lock, or—in an absolute pinch—the trunk of a car parked above the flood line.
-It’s not ideal, but frankly nothing is when it comes to hurricanes.
+It’s not ideal, but frankly, nothing is when it comes to hurricanes.

 What if You Have to Evacuate?

-Evacuation might involve out of state travel, so you will want to know the laws which apply to your destination, for both gun ownership in general and CCW in particular.
+Evacuation might involve out-of-state travel, so you will want to know the laws which apply to your destination, for both gun ownership in general and concealed carry in particular.
 Do some research and form a plan in advance.